BigBobbo/cursor_dags/README.md

 - [ ] update the target function to use rase level targets
 - [ ] Validate the current data set
 - [ ] Restructure where the ml data is stored for ease of recordkeeping
+- [ ] Add identifiers for the model predictions
+- [ ] Clean position has some values 10x the actual position